Floodplain harvesting is the practice of capturing water that flows across the floodplains, generally during or after periods of heavy rain.

 What action will NRAR take when someone breaks the rules?

 We are a firm but fair regulator and will consider each case on its merits.
-When licences are issued we will also work with water users and the wider community to help them understand and follow these rules.
+When licences are issued, we will also work with water users and the wider community to help them understand and follow these rules.
+We will encourage water users to be proactive in measuring their take and sticking to their limits.

 How can I find out more about floodplain harvesting?

-For more information about floodplain harvesting visit the department’s website.
+For more information about floodplain harvesting visit the Department’s website .